 A unique and important component of Rolland’s sustainability strategy is its use of biogas; a renewable energy that reduces CO2 emissions by 70, 000 tons annually.
-Thanks to its utilization of biogas Rolland Enviro® paper has less environmental impact compared to the North American industry average for uncoated virgin papers.
+Thanks to its utilization of biogas Rolland Enviro® paper has less environmental impact compared to the North American industry average for uncoated virgin papers and other recycled papers.

 The energy sources used to manufacture Rolland’s papers, which are biogas and hydroelectricity help to greatly reduce the impact on climate change.

 1,027 kg CO2 eq. / metric ton of paper

 Rolland sets actionable objectives for the future because in order to have real and lasting impact on climate change it’s about the journey and not a single destination.